Table of contents

 • STARI – (Southern tick-associated rash illness).
 Some Lone Star Tick bites produce a circular rash similar to the rash of early Lyme disease, but is less consequential.

-Ticks typically go through three stages of development before becoming an adult: egg, larva and nymph.
+Ticks typically go through four stages of development: egg, larva, nymph, and adult.
 In general, May is the most active month across the country of for ticks.

 tick development stages – image from cdc.gov